-This is another similar opal mine and museum in Coober Pedy.
+This is another similar opal mine and museum on the Coober Pedy things to do list.
 I admit we only popped into the Old Timers Mine & Museum for a quick look, we did not do the tour – after all two mine tours were enough!
 But this could be a better choice for your mine tour if you want to have a more hands on approach.
 During this tour you get the opportunity to do a little noodling and perhaps find some opal for yourself.
 You will still learn about the workings of an opal mine and see an underground home here too, and of course there is a shop for opals and souvenirs.
 Old Timers Mine & Museum is also a good choice if you don’t want to be locked into a certain time.
 Their tours are self-guided and can be done whenever you are ready.

 Tom’s Working Opal Mine

 Just one more opal mine for you to visit!
 Unlike the others, this one is a working opal mine just outside of town rather than ones just for tourism purposes.
 It has been recently taken over by new owner Paul who is redeveloping the mine area, recently opening a new reception area.
 Tours can be guided, or it’s possible to do a self-guided tour if you prefer.
+These tours are pet friendly too, so if you are travelling with your dog this could be a good option.
 See their website for the details.

 Shop for Opal

 Everywhere you go in Coober Pedy there seems to be an opal shop.
 Almost all the museums have them, some of the hotels, there are dedicated shops, and some others with some interesting combinations – “Waffles & Gems” anyone?
 The big question is, how do you decide which shop to buy from?
 We were wondering the same thing, and when we asked our guide, he mentioned a few shops, but then he said those were the shops of people he knew.
-While they were some suggestions, none of the shops are actually “better” than the others, and the best thing to do is to visit a few to have a look and get a feel for what is available.
+While they were some suggestions, none of the opal shops in Coober Pedy are actually “better” than the others, and the best thing to do is to walk down the main street, visit a few to have a look and get a feel for what is available.

 Having said that, I want to mention one shop we enjoyed.
 I did not busy any opal, but we loved looking around John & Yoka’s Opals & Art.
 John is a local legend, and he just happened to be in the shop when we visited.
 We spent a good fifteen minutes chatting to him about all sorts of things.
 We had called in to see his opalised fish fossil, the only one ever found in the world.
 This is not John’s only unique find, he has recently sold a Belemnite (ancient opalised squid body) to the South Australian Museum, often described as the best opal specimen found in South Australia.
 Almost as fascinating as the opal are the incredible zebra rocks for sale too – I was almost more tempted to buy one of those.